 - Rental reimbursement

-Additionally, Geico’s coverage can protect delivery drivers as well.
 You can put in your information online to receive a free quote for Geico’s hybrid rideshare insurance.
+Our sample quote yielded a $269 monthly cost, which covers personal and rideshare driving.

-Like many other providers, Mercury offers rideshare insurance as an add-on to their general personal auto policies.
-This being said, although Mercury is only available in limited states, they offer a very affordable option for this type of specialized coverage.
+Like many other providers, Mercury Insurance offers rideshare insurance as an add-on to their general personal auto policies.
+This being said, although Mercury is only available only in nine states.

 - Gaps in liability insurance coverage between standard auto policy and policy from the rideshare company

-- Medical payments in event of an accident
+- Medical payments in the event of an accident

 - Damage to other vehicles in the event of an accident